sigpwny/sigpwny.github.io-archive/_meetings/EXAMPLE.md

 {% include single-meeting.html  %}

 Description goes here!
-Any additional information.
-AKA "how to run this meeting again in the future."
+This should function as the email blurb, so please look at previous ones and tune it appropriately.

 You have [full markdown formatting](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) here, please use it!